How to Find the Best Protein Powder for Renal Patients

 It is possible for renal patients to consume too much protein, however, and doing so can lead to kidney damage.

 When protein is digested, it is broken down into amino acids, which are used by the body to build and repair muscle tissues.
-Excess amino acids (those that are not used by the body) are excreted by the kidneys.

-When you eat a diet high in protein, your kidneys have to work harder to filter out excess amino acids, which can lead to kidney damage over time if your kidney function is impaired.
+It follows that when you eat a diet high in protein, your kidneys have to work harder to filter out excess amino acids, which can lead to kidney damage over time if your kidney function is impaired.

 A high protein diet can also increase the levels of urea – a waste product created when protein is broken down – in the blood.